armory/docs-cdaas/content/en/troubleshooting/lambda.md

 S3 Error Message: The bucket is in this region: us-east-2.
 Please use this region to retry the request
 ```

-Duplicate functionName in deploy config file

 You need to have an S3 bucket with your function archive in the region you want to deploy your function to.
+This is an AWS constraint.

 For example (same AWS Account):